-- f.
-Vehicular access from the south (off Alan Avenue) to serve the site. - g.
+- d.
+Vehicular access from the south (off Alan Avenue) to serve the site. - e.
 Pedestrian and cycle access to and through the site to enable a walkable community, linking to key village amenities (Village Centre, recreation area, school, allotments and bus stops), through the provision of pavements and cycleways.

-Amenity space and biodiversity net gain
+Amenity space

-- h.
+f.
 New public open green space will be provided, as a wildlife area with outdoor seating, on or off the site.
-This is to be separate to any Sustainable Urban Drainage System (SuDS) provision. - i.
-Biodiversity net gain of minimum of 10 percent on site (see policy NF9).
-This is to be achieved through the planting of native trees and climate resilient planting, hedges and a wildlife area.
+This is to be separate to any Sustainable Drainage System (SuDS) provision.